-Gluten intolerance or non-celiac gluten sensitivity, as it is also known, shares some of the same symptoms as celiac disease but is a less severe condition.
-Gluten intolerance can still cause considerable discomfort, however, and people sometimes use lifestyle changes to try and manage its symptoms.
+Gluten intolerance, or non-celiac gluten sensitivity, shares some of the same symptoms as celiac disease.
+It can cause considerable discomfort, diarrhea, bloating, abdominal pain, and more.

-This article will outline seven symptoms that people associate with gluten intolerance, and which foods contain gluten.
+This article will outline seven symptoms that people associate with gluten intolerance, how doctors diagnose it, and how to manage symptoms.

-People who report gluten intolerance note the following symptoms as some of the most commonly occurring ones when they include glutenous foods in their usual diet.
+People with gluten intolerance may experience the following symptoms when they include glutenous foods in their usual diet.

 1. Diarrhea and constipation

-Occasionally having such digestive issues is normal, but experiencing them on most days can indicate an underlying condition.
+Occasionally having such digestive issues is expected, but experiencing them on most days can indicate an underlying condition.

 People with celiac disease may also experience diarrhea and constipation.
 They may also have poop that smells particularly unpleasant, as the condition causes poor nutrient absorption.